danriz/swe573/README.md

 I will manually configure settings to convert it to djangogirls tutorial.

 ## the learning portal design
 As a system analyst professional for years, I have faced software failures dozens of times.
 Those failures happens because the related requirements are not gathered properly at the beginning.
+So, firstly I tried to collect as much as information at the beginning.
+I have talked with a teacher friend, search for internet and so on.
+I wnat to enphasis that I am not an educator and I have no experience with education.